clockworklabs/SpacetimeDB/.github/pull_request_template.md

 *If you answered more than a 2, explain what is complex about the PR, and what other components it interacts with in potentially concerning ways.*

-# Testing procedure
+# Testing

-*Describe why you're confident that all the changes work as expected, including any automated tests or manual testing process.*
+*Describe any testing you've done, and any testing you'd like your reviewers to do, so that you're confident that all the changes work as expected!*

-*Reviewers should be able to follow this procedure and confirm for themselves that this works as expected!*